mapbox/magic-cfn-resources/readme.md

 - PublicSubnets: an array of strings representing the VPC's public subnets
 - RouteTable: the ID for the first route table in the VPC

+### S3NotificationTopicConfig

+Creates a notification topic configuration on an S3 bucket.

 ## To create a magical resource in your own CloudFormation template:
 #### In an existing script or in a new script (i.e. `sns-subscription.js`):
 ```js